History of Ugo Humbert in Timeline

 Ugo Humbert

-Ugo Humbert is a French professional tennis player who reached a career-high ATP singles ranking of No. 13 in April 2024.
-Humbert has won seven ATP Tour singles titles and was a runner-up at the 2024 Paris Masters, a Masters 1000 event.
-He also has nine Challenger singles titles.
-Currently, he is the No. 2 ranked French player.
-In doubles, he achieved a ranking of 348 in August 2024.
+Ugo Humbert is a French professional tennis player who reached a career-high singles ranking of No. 13 in April 2024.
+He has secured seven ATP Tour singles titles and was a runner-up at the 2024 Paris Masters, an ATP Masters 1000 event.
+Humbert also has nine Challenger singles titles to his name and is currently the second-highest ranked French player.

 January 2016: Achieved Career-High Junior Ranking

-In January 2016, Ugo Humbert achieved a career-high junior ranking of No. 18.
+In January 2016, Ugo Humbert achieved his career-high junior ranking of No. 18.

 November 2020: Top 30 Debut

-From late 2020, Nicolas Copin was Ugo Humbert's main coach, coaching at the Allin Academy.
+From late 2020, Nicolas Copin of the Allin Academy was Ugo Humbert's main coach.

 July 2022: Ranking Plummets Out of Top 150

-July 2022: Jérémy Chardy Agrees to Coach Humbert
+July 2022: Jérémy Chardy agreed to coach Humbert

-In July 2022, Jérémy Chardy agreed to coach Ugo Humbert after being off the tour for a few months due to a COVID-19 vaccine reaction.
+In July 2022, Jérémy Chardy agreed to coach Ugo Humbert, after being off the tour for a few months due to a bad COVID-19 vaccine reaction.

-In July and August 2022, Ugo Humbert reached three consecutive semifinals and a quarterfinal in Challengers, improving his ranking to No. 138 on August 29, 2022.
+In July and August 2022, Ugo Humbert reached three consecutive semifinals and a quarterfinal in Challengers, improving his ranking by close to 20 positions up to No. 138 on August 29, 2022.

 September 2022: Won Seventh Challenger Title

-On September 19, 2022, Ugo Humbert won his seventh Challenger title at the 2022 Open de Rennes and climbed to No. 110 in the rankings.
+Following a first-round exit at the US Open, Ugo Humbert won his seventh Challenger title at the 2022 Open de Rennes defeating Dominic Thiem and climbed close to 30 positions up to No. 110 on September 19, 2022.

 October 2022: Re-entered Top 100